 }

-Multiply generated files are treated similarly, but they present an additional problem: if more than one version of a given multiply generated file appears in run.artifacts – either because the analysis tool wishes to persist the file contents, or for any other reason – then there must be a way to distinguish them.
+Multiply generated files are treated similarly, but they present an additional problem: if more than one version of a given multiply generated file appears in theRun.artifacts – either because the analysis tool wishes to persist the file contents, or for any other reason – then there must be a way to distinguish them.

-The recommended solution is for the analysis tool to create a new URI base id for each version of the generated files.
-For example, the tool might append an incremented integer to the URI base id for each version of the file.
+The recommended solution is for the analysis tool to create a new entry in theRun.artifacts for each version of the generated files.
 The result might look like the following example.

 EXAMPLE 3: In this example, "ui/window.g.cs" is multiply generated.
-The analysis tool creates URI base ids "GENERATED-1" and "GENERATED-2" to distinguish the two versions.
+The analysis tool creates distinct entries in theRun.artifacts to distinguish the two versions.

 {